xyzsteven/PESXplorer/README.md

 # PESXplorer - PES 2021 Player Database 📊

-A fast, client-side web application for searching, filtering, and comparing every player based on **PES 2021 VirtuaRED.com Patch (v9.4)**.
+A fast, client-side desktop web application for searching, filtering, and comparing every player based on **PES 2021 VirtuaRED.com Patch (v9.4)**.

 This project is a 100% static site (HTML, CSS, JS) that runs entirely in the browser.